 Students accepted to the Radiologic Technology Program must submit proof of American Heart Association adult and pediatric CPR certification and Health form prior to the start of the Radiology Program.

-GRANTING OF PRIOR FMCC CREDIT OR TRANSFER CREDIT
+GRANTING OF PRIOR FM CREDIT OR TRANSFER CREDIT

 - Transfer students from other collegiate radiology programs are evaluated on an individual basis.